-If a Shareholder appointed himself or herself or someone else to vote at the Meeting, other than the management proxy nominees identified in the Instrument of Proxy or VIF, then such Shareholder MUST also visit www.computershare.com/MEG no later than 10:00 a.m.
-(Calgary time) on April 29, 2022 and provide Computershare with the required proxyholder contact information, so that Computershare may provide the proxyholder with a control number via email.
+If a Shareholder appointed themself or someone else to vote at the Meeting, other than the management proxy nominees identified in the Proxy or VIF, then such Shareholder MUST also visit www.computershare.com/MEG no later than 1:00 p.m.
+(Calgary time) on April 27, 2023, and provide Computershare with the required proxyholder contact information, so that Computershare may provide the proxyholder with a control number via email.
 Without a control number, a proxyholder will not be able to attend and vote online at the Meeting.